MakeSchool-Tutorials/Makestagram-Swift-V3/P19-Setting-Followers/content.md

         // ...
     }

-Next let's implement our first method for following a user.
+We'll store all of our following related network requests to keep our service method organized.
+Let's begin by implementing a service method for following another user.

 > [action]
 Add the class method in your `FollowService`: